Uterine Fibroid Embolization

 During the procedure, which takes less than an hour, interventional radiologists thread a catheter into an artery in the wrist, guided by real-time X-ray.
 Through the catheter, they inject small particles–the size of grains of sand—that block the arteries supplying blood to the fibroids.

 On average, fibroids will typically shrink to half their original volume after three months.
-After one year, they typically shrink 70 percent.
+After one year, they may shrink up to 70 percent.

 To schedule a consultation, call 516-632-3047.